The Students following the study plan below will complete the Civil Engineering Technology associate degree in the number of semesters shown.

 10-607-102 LAND SURVEYING/COMPUTER APPLICATIONS ...overview of mapping software for applications in land surveying for mapping, contouring and calculations.
 (Prerequisites: 10-607-121, Survey & Mapping; 10-606-113, CAD)

 10-607-110 CEMENTED AGGREGATE MIXTURES ...inspection/testing concepts, sampling procedures, aggregate properties, PCC mix design methods, HMA design, field laboratory quality control testing.
-ACI Grade I and WisDOT PCCTEC certifications are available through this course.
+ACI Grade I certification is available through this course.
 (Corequisite: 10-804-196, Trigonometry w Apps)

 10-607-119 INTRO TO CIVIL ENGINEERING TECHNOLOGY...portfolio preparation, lettering and printing, chart plotting, resume creation, library research methods, measurement and scaling, drawing techniques, sheet format and layout, dimensioning, line work, orthographic projection, isometric drawings, and construction print reading.

 10-607-121 SURVEYING/MAPPING ...basic surveying principles, history of land, surveying, instruments in the field, making computations, and generating computerized maps.
 (Corequisite: 10-804-196, Trigonometry w Apps)